Skip to content

 • Version 1.63.128 or higher

-During upgrades, the launcher service will guide you on whether to switch to a private dial testing center.
+During upgrades, the launcher service will guide you on whether you need to switch to a private testing center.

-During deployment, you will have an option to choose between using a private dial testing center or the official dial testing center.
+During deployment, there will be an option for you to choose between using a private testing center or the official testing center.

-This article aims to address the pain points of switching dial testing centers after deployment.
-The following are the steps to do so.
+Therefore, this article aims to address the pain point of switching testing centers after deployment.
+Below are the operational steps.

-Log in to the launcher console ---> top-right corner button ---> other, add the following line dialService: buildin
+Log in to the launcher console ---> Top-right button ---> Other, add the following line dialService: buildin

-Adding dialService: buildin switches to the private dial testing center, changing it to dialService: saas switches back to the official dial testing center.
+Adding dialService: buildin switches to the private testing center, changing it to dialService: saas switches back to the official testing center.

-Top-right corner button ---> click Modify Application Configuration, modify the ConfigMap named core under the forethought-core Namespace related to the DialingServer module.
+Top-right button ---> Click Modify Application Configuration, modify the content of the ConfigMap named core under the forethought-core Namespace regarding the DialingServer module.

 DialingServer: